YetAnotherClown/YetAnotherNet/docs/getting-started.md

 local world = World.new()
 local loop = Loop.new(world, Net)

-Net:start(loop, "default") -- Initializes the net, adding it to your loop.
+Net:start(loop) -- Initializes the net, adding it to your loop.

 local systems = {}
 for _, child in script.systems:GetChildren() do